 Francesca is an Italian-born, France-adopted nomad-at-heart who has spent quite some time in the United States during her twenties.
 She tweets at @franmusiani and her personal page is here.

-Ms Maya Aguilar is Associate Director of the AU Institute on Disability and Public Policy (IDPP).
-She manages the daily operations of this global research center, as well as oversees strategic communication initiatives, cultivates partnerships across campus and at the national and international levels, and contributes to the Institute’s research program.
+Ms Maya Aguilar is Director of Communications and Operations at the Internet Governance Lab.
+She is also affiliated with the AU Institute on Disability and Public Policy (IDPP).
+She manages strategic communications, event planning and operations, as well as cultivates partnerships across campus and at the national and international levels.